 Very possibly.
-There are many brilliant digital marketing/SEO agencies out there who have a great track record in link building and earned media.
-Others don’t and, interestingly, many companies approach us because their technical agency has actually recommended they find a specialist online PR agency.
+There are many brilliant digital marketing/SEO agencies out there which have a great track record in link building and earned media.
+Others don’t and, interestingly, many companies approach us because their technical agencies have actually recommended they find a specialist online PR agency.
 They know their limitations.

-Again, if you are thinking about using an SEO agency to devise and implement your digital public relations strategy, ask about their backlink work and results.
-Also check that they have PR professionals in-house, ideally not freelanced, and a strong network of media contacts.
-You need to feel sure they have the creative skills required to devise a media relations campaign, and the contacts to deliver one too.
+Again, if you are thinking about using an SEO agency to devise and implement your digital public relations strategy, ask about its backlink work and results.
+Also check that it has PR professionals in-house, ideally not freelanced, and a strong network of media contacts.
+You need to feel sure it has the creative skills required to devise a media relations campaign, and the contacts to deliver one too.

 Digital PR is far more measurable than traditional PR, where circulation and key-message penetration are the most frequently used metrics.